Backblaze/b2-sdk-java/README.md

 STATUS
 ======

-As a whole, b2-sdk-java is currently **ALPHA** software.

-The core library is being used internally at Backblaze for new Java B2 client code.
-For production code, we use a different implementation of B2WebApiClient to match the rest of our system.
+The SDK is being used in production at Backblaze.
+All new internal b2 client code is being written with it.
 We are in the process of slowly transitioning our existing code to the library.

-We don't currently expect to make very many incompatible changes to the API or behavior.
+We don't expect to make many incompatible changes to the API or behavior in the near future.

 FEATURES
 ========